19-akateeesel/19-akateeesel/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning computer science.
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me: you can't
+- 📫 How to reach me: no you can't
 - 😄 Pronouns: teeesel
-- ⚡ Fun fact: 🐨
+- ⚡ Fun fact: Likes learning languages

 <!---
 19-akateeesel/19-akateeesel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.